 The internet gives a business the power to compete on a global level.
 Gone are the days when your only competitor was the other shop across the road.
 If you sell your products or services on a website, you have the power to quickly expand beyond your country’s borders, without spending millions of dollars on opening new physical stores.

-But in order to do this, you have to speak their language.
+But in order to do this, you have to speak their native or preferred language.
 And, in order to speak their language, you need to translate your website.
 Apparently, setting up a multi language website is one of the trickiest things in the digital marketing field.
+International SEO is pretty hard!
 Beside translating it the right way, you can run into a lot of other technical issues, most of them regarding incorrect indexation and display of the language versions by Google.

-In this article, we’re going to try to solve some of the more complicated issues regarding multilingual websites and hopefully shed some light on the most common mistakes that webmasters make when they start expanding internationally.
+In this small international SEO guide, we’re going to try to solve some of the more complicated issues regarding multilingual websites and hopefully shed some light on the most common hreflang mistakes and other general multilingual website issues that webmasters make when they start expanding internationally.